kubernetes/website/docs/home/contribute/generated-reference/kubernetes-components.md

 The `update-imported-docs` tool performs these steps:

 1. Clone the `kubernetes/kubernetes` repository.
-1. Run several scipts under `kubernetes/kubernetes/hack`.
+1. Run several scripts under `kubernetes/kubernetes/hack`.
 These scripts generate Markdown files and place the files under `kubernetes/kubernetes/docs`.
 1. Copy the generated Markdown files to a local clone of the `kubernetes/website` repository under `kubernetes/website/docs/reference/generated`.
 1. Clone the `kubernetes/federation` repository.
-1. Run several scipts under `kubernetes/federation/hack`.
+1. Run several scripts under `kubernetes/federation/hack`.
 These scripts generate Markdown files and place the files under `kubernetes/federation/docs`.
 1. Copy the generated Markdown files to a local clone of the `kubernetes/website` repository under `kubernetes/website/docs/reference/generated`.